lazerwalker/dotfiles/SETUP.md

 VS Code already has Solarized installed.

 ## Use Fira Code as a code font
+* Download la1test version from https://github.com/tonsky/FiraCode
 * Open Fira Code -> ttf -> add all fonts to font book

+# Mail / Calendar / Etc
+* In my mail account settings, go to create a new app password.
+It'll have a one-click config download link.

 ## Alfred
 * Keyboard -> Shortcuts -> Spotlight -> remove Cmd+Space